gthomsen/dotfiles/README.md

   Dockerfile files
 - [Magit](https://melpa.org/#/magit) Working with Git repositories
+- [markdown-mode](https://melpa.org/#/markdown-mode) Mode for editing Markdown files
+- [tramp](https://elpa.gnu.org/packages/tramp.html) Work with remote files
+  (e.g. via SSH on remote servers, in containers, etc) as if they were local

-- [markdown-mode](https://melpa.org/#/markdown-mode) Mode for editing Markdown files To install all of the optional packages, launch Emacs and run the following Lisp (`M-x :` and then paste the following):
+To install all of the optional packages, launch Emacs and run the following Lisp (`M-x :` and then paste the following):